 The popularity of the behaviourist approach to ‘managing’ children’s behaviour in schools has held fast since its emergence in the early twentieth century, with Skinner (1938) and Watson (1924) being two early advocates.
 This approach proposes that human behaviour can be learned and controlled by reinforcing rules and applying sanctions and rewards as required.
 Indeed, in England this approach is still endorsed by the Office for Standards in Education, Children's Services and Skills (Ofsted).
 In their guidance report to schools, updated in 2022, the regulating body advises that appropriate rewards include: ‘verbal praise … certificates, prize ceremonies … and positions of responsibility, such as prefect status’ (Department for Education [DfE], 2022, p.
 16).
 And that punishments should include: ‘sanctions … removing a pupil from a lesson … and in the most serious of circumstances, permanent exclusion’ (DfE, 2022, pp. 16–17).
 The 126-page document is deceptively simplistic in its tone, implying that ‘managing children’s behaviour’ is a linear process that can be achieved by following prescribed steps.
 This is consistent with Foucault’s (1977) position that schools maintain social order by use of assessment, categorisation, surveillance, punishment and reward.

 The glaring limitation of this approach is that it does not consider the reasons why children misbehave.
-Not looking past the behaviour and only taking punitive action, such as exclusion, do nothing to support children’s growth or development.
+Not looking past the behaviour and only taking punitive action, such as exclusion, does nothing to support children’s growth or development.
 The use of the social pedagogical concept of lifeworld orientation, developed by Thiersch in the late 1970s, proposes that when working with children and families a holistic approach to understanding their world from their perspective should be adopted (see Jacaranda, 2015, p.
 43).
 This means considering ‘a person’s personality, strengths, likes, dislikes, their extended family and friends, culture, religion, place of upbringing and significant events in their lives’ (Jacaranda, 2015, p.
 43).
 This comprehensive list touches on individual identity, physical characteristics, personal and community goals, beliefs and perceived future and current roles.
 The multiplicity of factors that drive individual behaviour can easily be ignored by adults in the interests of facilitating easy classroom management, and well-intentioned interventions can ‘too easily be overtaken by political agendas seeking simplistic answers to complex social issues’ (McDowall Clark, 2017, p.
 77).
 Children who are excluded from school become someone else’s problem.

 As has already been established, schools in England operate against a backdrop of performance accountability, pressurising head teachers to seek quick solutions, and the longer-term wellbeing of pupils can sometimes fall by the wayside.
 It is far easier for school systems to perpetuate sameness than to consider the more disruptive nature of difference (Deleuze and Guattari, 1987).
 In a more human-centred approach to children’s behaviour, considered approaches, such as restorative justice and conferencing, can offer means to build relationships and support the development of genuine change in individuals.
 Cameron and Thorsborne (1999, p.
-16) suggest that restorative justice focuses on reparation, problem-solving and making changes to the systems that engender harm, while also focusing on compassion and rehabilitation (Lustick, 2021).
+16) suggest that restorative justice focuses on reparation, problem-solving and making changes to the systems that engender harm, whilst also focusing on compassion and rehabilitation (Lustick, 2021).
 Harold and Corcoran (2013, p.
 48) explain how this approach entwines the development of behavioural expectations with pastoral care.
 This alternative approach does not discount the possibility of sanctions, but these are not applied as a one-size-fits-all approach; rather they are negotiated within a relationship, ‘because complex challenges are context-specific’ (Rautiainen and Tyrvainen, 2021, n.p.).
 This more agile and authentic stance places relationships, rather than data, at its core and encourages us to function as supportive and interactive communities (Cliffe and Solvason, 2022).